Personality vs. Identity: How to Find Your Right Fit

 Your personality is your brain’s birthday suit.

-Your personality is your core self.
+Your personality is your frame.

 A collection of identities represented by outfits